Chemotherapy nausea and vomiting: Prevention is best defense

+There are many medications used to prevent nausea and vomiting.
 Your doctor chooses anti-nausea medications based on how likely your chemotherapy drugs are to cause nausea and vomiting.
 You may take as few as one to as many as four medications, depending on your situation.

 Your doctor will give you some medications before the chemotherapy and then will instruct you on which medications to take on a regular schedule on the days after the chemotherapy and which medications to take only if you feel nauseated.

 Doctors take this proactive approach to prevent nausea and vomiting because these side effects can be difficult to control once they begin.
 Nausea and vomiting can make you feel miserable, add to your fatigue and distress, and make you reluctant to stick to your treatment schedule.

 What additional measures can you take to prevent nausea and vomiting?

 You can take steps to reduce your risk of nausea and vomiting.
 For example:

 - Eat small meals.
 Stagger small meals throughout the day rather than eating fewer, larger meals.
 If possible, don't skip meals.
 Eating a light meal a few hours before treatment also may help.

 Eat what appeals to you.
 It's best, however, to avoid foods that are sweet, fried or fatty.
 In addition, cool foods may give off less bothersome odors.